Ranga-Auaha-Ako/canvas-design-blocks/README.md

 }
 ```

-3. Create a `.env` file in the root of the project with the following contents, replacing the values with your own:
+3. Create a `.env` file (or modify the `.env.example` file and rename into `.env`) in the root of the project with the following contents, replacing the values with your own:

 ```Shell
 CANVAS_BLOCKS_BASE_DOMAINS=YOUR_CANVAS_DOMAIN